gabrielborgesdm/booksApp/README.md

 Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.

-Installation?
+Installation
 --------------

+  * Install composer then run the following commands inside the root project folder:

-  * bin/console composer install;
+  * composer install;

   * bin/console doctrine:database:create;